 If this is your first planned trip to Calistoga, please know that you are in for a treat.
-This exceptional spot in Napa Valley is imbued with history dating back to the 1800s.
+This exceptional spot in Napa Valley is imbued with a history dating back to the 1800s.

 Calistoga has retained its rural, laid-back feel, yet brims in modern charm.
 Recent renovations have delivered a lovely dose of chic to many area hotels, restaurants, and shops while still retaining the burg’s intimate mood.

-Below, a two-day (48 hours) itinerary showcases a variety of things to do in Calistoga, blending old and new, relaxation with recreational, and last, but not least, upscale with cozy casual.
+Below, a two-day (48 hours) itinerary showcases a variety of things to do in Calistoga, blending old and new, relaxation with recreation, and last, but not least, upscale with cozy casual.

 Day One – Fuel up for a big day, beginning with brunch/lunch at Lovina (formerly Calistoga Kitchen), which serves locavore cuisine.
 Take a seat outside in one of the two patio spaces.
-Owner Jennifer Bennett and her team serve the brunch on Saturdays and Sundays from 10 a.m. to 3 p.m.
-You can tuck into favorites like avocado on toasted seeded batard with house-made ricotta and poached egg, or try the warm duck confit and kale salad with red onion, hard-boiled egg, wild mushrooms and a umami dressing.
+Owner Jennifer Bennett and her team serve brunch on Saturdays and Sundays from 10 a.m. to 3 p.m.
+You can tuck into favorites like avocado on toasted seeded batard with house-made ricotta and poached egg, or try the warm duck confit and kale salad with red onion, hard-boiled egg, wild mushrooms and an umami dressing.

 By now, you may be ready to dive into some wine tasting.
 A few steps away around the corner is where you’ll find Tank Garage Winery on Foothill Boulevard.
 Both the exterior and interior are replicas of a 1930s gas station converted into a hip space.
 It’s decorated with clever signs like “lubrication,” and a 1947 Indian Chief Motorcycle once owned by famous racer Eddie Bratton.
 Every visit here is a new discovery, especially due to the fact that Tank Garage Winery’s wines are “one-offs,” meaning they’re created in small batches that are never recreated again.